-You’re at a party.
+You’re a parent at a cocktail party.
 A real life grown-up party with alcoholic beverages and everything.
 Your significant other has just left you to go peruse the hors d’oeuvres table and then the fear sets in.
 You’re left by yourself to talk to complete strangers who are older than the age of 5.

 What can you possibly talk to these people about?
 You need a subject that will help you come across as an expert.
 Interesting.
 Witty.
 Confident.